So you want to learn to code, but don’t have the time, money, or patience to register for a formal course?

 Whatever languages you do work your way through, be sure to use both the References and Exercises at the same time.

-These are meant to be companion reference material that strengthen your lessons.
+These are meant to be companion reference material that strengthens your lessons.
 Definitely take advantage of them if you want to get the most out of this site.

 While many of the guides on WebsiteSetup show you how to build and customize websites with WordPress — bypassing the need to code from-scratch — that’s not all there is here.